Microblading Encyclopedia

 Microblading healing progresses through distinct phases over 4-6 weeks.
 Here's what to expect:

-For the full day-by-day breakdown, read our hour-by-hour healing guide.
+For the full day-by-day breakdown, read my hour-by-hour healing guide, or visualize all four phases with my interactive healing timeline tool.

 10. Aftercare Guide